 I noticed right away that the program was very organized.
 Very thoughtful in the way in which he put together his program.
 I did like the approach overall.

-I know he has added things since I took the Masterclass, for example, when to buy your first piano and a few other things.
+I know he has added things since I took the training, for example, when to buy your first piano and a few other things.
 All of this is helpful.

 He created the whole package.
 He is always making changes too, and he is always presenting information differently.
 I couldn’t quite believe how much information and work he had put into his program.
 It’s been worth the investment.